 • Change cultures, and

 Why?
 Because all sustainable change is preceded by learning.

 We can’t write enough about the topic of leaders within the context of organizational improvement.
 We can’t do anything without leaders.
-Every time we are on site at your organization we are looking, seeking, calling, and challenging leaders to stand up & wake up.
+Every time we are on-site at your organization we are looking, seeking, calling, and challenging leaders to wake up and stand up.

 • LF: Laissez-Faire (Hands-off leadership)